Greiye/WGU_Notes_2024/README.md

 Study up.
 The needed speakers are coming in today.
 Study habits are weak compared to how I first started out, but better than nothing.
 Feeling Good.

+Waiting on the external speakers that I need for test taking ( I know, weird.)
+I think I'm ready to take the health and politics assessment.
+I should write that natural sciences paper.

+Hypothesis: A rotting open banana can spread to a closed banana.

+Keep even unopen bananas away from rotting banana.
+8hr experiment.

+Noticable Study Habits.
+45Mins/15 Minute break is ideal.
+Maybe I can stretch it out further more study time.
+Deleting my games doesn't help.
+I still find a way to play games with friends.
+Exchange this for something better.

 </p>
 </details>